 The characteristic velocity, also called c-star or simply c*, is a figure of thermochemical merit for a particular propellant and may be considered to be indicative of the combustion efficiency.
 The expression for ideal c-star is given in equation 3, and is seen to be solely a function of the products of combustion (k, M, To).

-The value used for k should be that for the mixture of gases and condensed phase, as shown in the Technical Notepad Web Page.
+The value used for k should be that for the mixture of gases and condensed phase, as shown in the 2-Phase Flow Web Page.

 The delivered Specific Impulse is related to c-star as follows:

 where c* accounts for the influence of the combustion and Cf (thrust coefficient) accounts for the influence of the nozzle.
 As such, c* may be considered to be analagous to the specific impulse with a Cf =1.

 The delivered c-star may be obtained from a rocket motor's pressure-time trace, being given by time integral of chamber pressure over the burn, multiplied by the ratio of throat area to propellant mass, as shown: